PatrykGadziomski/Orbit-Search-Engine/README.md

 ## Project Overview

-**ORBIT** (Optimized Retrieval for Beyond Interstellar Technologies) is a search and retrieval system built on **Apache Solr**, designed to support advanced indexing and querying functionality for data scenarios.
+**ORBIT** (Optimized Retrieval for Beyond Interstellar Technologies) is a search and retrieval system built on **Apache Solr**, designed to support advanced indexing and querying functionality for space/AI scenarios.

 ORBIT specializes in indexing and retrieving **scientific papers** in the field of **intelligent systems for space exploration and Earth observation**.
 It is tailored to support research workflows and discovery in these high-impact, data-intensive domains.